|

 an earnest effort with your first dog, you will find that your breeder and others will be

-a lot more willing to sell you a better puppy, sometimes at a lower price. |
+a lot more willing to sell you a better puppy, sometimes at a lower price. | | | Finally, are you serious enough to spend the

 money up front for an older show prospect?
 If you buy an older Boxer - 8-18 mos. - that